mhmdinan/mhmdinan/README.md

 ## Hi there 👋

+I'm Inan, a software engineer based in Pakistan.

+Currently  working on improving myself by building applications.
+Primarily interested in backend development and system designs.
+Current tech stack of choice: FastAPI (Python) for backend, in the process of learning frontend with React.

 <!--
 **mhmdinan/mhmdinan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.